getyoti/yoti-doc-scan-ios/README.md

 binary "https://raw.githubusercontent.com/getyoti/yoti-doc-scan-ios/master/Specs/Carthage/YotiSDKFaceCapture.json"              // Optional
 binary "https://raw.githubusercontent.com/getyoti/yoti-face-capture-ios/master/Specs/Carthage/YotiFaceCapture.json" == 4.0.0    // To be included only if `YotiSDKFaceCapture` is added
-github "BlinkID/blinkid-ios" "v5.14.0"                                                                                          // To be included only if `YotiSDKDocument` is added github "apple/swift-protobuf" "1.19.0"                                                                                          // To be included only if `YotiSDKDocument` is added.
+github "BlinkID/blinkid-ios" "v5.14.0"                                                                                          // To be included only if `YotiSDKDocument` is added github "apple/swift-protobuf" "1.19.0"                                                                                          // To be included only if `YotiSDKDocument` is added
 ```

 #### 2. Build dependencies